 also handle their assumptions in a critically self-reflective

-fashion; neither claims that the metaphysical is knowable.
-Rather,
+fashion; they do not claim that the metaphysical is knowable.

 the metaphysical assumptions in question function as calls to

 a discipline of critical self-reflection on the part of the